 - classes, concerts and other special events

 - workshops ranging from part of a day to an entire weekend

 - special events in conjunction with Play-the-Recorder Month (held each March)

-- Up to 1000 free mailing labels each year from the ARS membership database to promote chapter activities,
+- Up to 1000 free mailing labels and email addresses each year from the ARS membership database to promote your activities,

 - Assistance from the ARS Chapters, Consorts, and Recorder Orchestras Committee,

 - Regular communications from both the ARS office and the Chapters, Consorts, and Recorder Orchestras Committee, including Play-the-Recorder-Month material,

 - Access to ARS Calendar for posting your events and activities,

 - Easy sharing of your chapter news items, photos, or videos.